Input TOML

 What Is a TOML Validator?

-TOML (Tom's Obvious Minimal Language) is a config format used by Cargo, Poetry, and many tools.
-A TOML validator checks whether your file is syntactically correct: valid key names, proper indentation, no duplicate keys, and well-formed tables.
-The TOML specification defines the rules.
+You committed a bad Cargo.toml or pyproject.toml and broke the build — it happens more than it should.
+TOML (Tom's Obvious Minimal Language) is a config format used by Cargo (Rust), Poetry (Python), and many other tools.
+A validator checks whether your file is syntactically correct: valid key names, no duplicate keys, proper table syntax, and well-formed values.
+The TOML 1.0 specification defines all the rules.
+Paste your TOML here and get an instant pass/fail with line-level error detail — before it reaches your CI pipeline.
+For online linting tools, TOML lint is a well-known alternative.
+Everything here runs locally in your browser.

 This tool runs entirely in your browser.
 Your TOML is parsed locally; nothing is sent to a server.
 Invalid syntax produces clear error messages with line and column information.